CodeDynasty-dev/Jetpath/README.md

 ### Contribution and License Agreement

-If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
+If you contribute code to this project, you are implicitly allowing your code to be distributed under the Apache 2.0 license.
 You are also implicitly verifying that all code are your original work.

 ### Support